MichaelPowell07/osticket-prereqs/README.md

 (PHPManagerforIIS_v1.5.0msi) Go through the install wizard and complete the install.

 6.)
 Next from the Installation files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)

+7.)
+Create a folder in the C drive called PHP.

+8.)
+From the installation files, download PHP 7.3.8(php-7.3.88-nts-Win32-VC15-x866.zip) and unzip the contents into c:/PHP

+9.)
+Once you have downloaded and extracted the zip file into the PHP folder on the C drive, download and install the VC_redist.x86.exe from the installation files.
+Go through the setup wizard to finish setting up and installing the VC_redist.x86.exe.

+10.)
+Download and install MYSQL 5.5.62(mysql-5.5.62-win32.msi) Run the setup wizard: Typical setup -> Launch configuration wizard (after install) -> standard configuration.